debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![video_log](/assets/enabot_part2/video_log.png)

 Notice the final green line where it has "false" and "-1"'s.
 This lets us know if our key has actually worked or not.
+Even though we were sending an expired key that returned -1, we were still able to move onto the next step of starting the camera, with or without the API's permission.

 There were 2 final packets we knew we had to send because they would show up as 'Handle_IOCTRL_Cmd's in the logs.
 We could also see where this was getting hit in the decompilation.